Our Process

 FREE SITE CONSULTATION & ESTIMATE

-We'll start with a Site Consultation (free of charge), have a look at the property, hear the ideas you have in mind, and offer thoughtful suggestions.
+During the Free Site Consultation, we'll have a look at the property, hear the ideas you have in mind, and offer thoughtful suggestions.
 From there, we'll send you a fixed price estimate for Phase 1 Schematic Design.
 With a 50% Deposit, we can start work, beginning with a Site Analysis, then a Base Plan, 2-3 design options and ultimately, the Schematic Design.

 PHASE 1: SCHEMATIC DESIGN